gongonpower/glusterfs-swarm/README.md

 for step 3, we can use /etc/fstab.
 For step 6, we use another container to do.

 ### For step 3:
-at each node, att "/datavol                /datavol                none    bind,make-shared        0 0" to fstab. it looks below:
+at each node, add "/datavol                /datavol                none    bind,make-shared        0 0" to fstab. it looks below:
 ```
 [root@qry-01-dev etc]# cat fstab